By Barbara Knoblach, PhD, CFP®

 It’s also important to understand how much CPP benefit you are entitled to before you decide the optimum time to collect.

-As of 2018 the maximum benefit is $1,134.17 per month, but you might not qualify for the maximum.
+As of 2020 the maximum benefit is $1,175.83 per month, but you might not qualify for the maximum.
 It all depends on how much you contributed over the course of your working life.
-According to the Government of Canada website the average amount new beneficiaries received at age 65 was $673.10 in 2018.
+According to the Government of Canada website, the average amount new beneficiaries received at age 65 was $672.87 in 2019.
 If you would like to know how much you can expect to receive, you can request a Statement of Contributions through your Service Canada account.

 CPP is part of a bigger plan

 Once you have a clearer picture of your possible expenses, you can stack those against your projected income sources.
-Aside from RSPs, pensions, non-registered investments, stocks, TFSAs, OAS, and CPP, perhaps you intend to work part-time as a consultant in your past profession, or step out into something completely new.
+Aside from investment portfolio (RSPs, pensions, non-registered investments, stocks, and TFSAs), OAS, and CPP, perhaps you intend to work part-time as a consultant in your past profession, or step out into something completely new.

 It’s essential to determine if there is a gap between the money you will need and the money you will have.